Shubhojit-Halder/ClientNew/README.md

 # ClientNew
-This is the customer side frontend of a ecommerce website.
-I've used React,Node,Express and MongoDB as the techstack for this website
+This is the customer-facing frontend of an e-commerce website.
+The website is built using React, Node, Express, and MongoDB.
+To run the website, use "npm run dev".
-run: npm run dev